NioTheFirst/ScType/create_typefile.md

 An annotation in a type files is typically made for a global variable or a function parameter.

-The information to make a type annotation is not difficult to obtain, and can typically be found within comments in the code, or in documents provided by the developer of the smart contract.
+The information to make a type annotation is not difficult to obtain, and can usually be found within comments in the code, or in documents provided by the developer of the smart contract.

 ### Location and Naming of Type Files